otam-mato/nodejs_mysql_web_app_terraform/README.md

 <br>

-# - Creating The Infrastructure with Terraform
+# - Creating the infrastructure on AWS with Terraform
 # - Deploying the app on the created EC2 and RDS instances.

 <br>